morphinejh/dosboxece-opl/README.md

 # dosboxece-opl
 DosBoxECE with a hardware OPL implementation for OPL2LPT, OPL3LPT, OPL2 Audio and OPL3 Duo! support.

-## Work In Progress
-This project is still a work in progress.
-That said, it should compile and work if all dependencies are met.

 ### Required libraries
 The following librariers are required in addition to those required to build DOSBoxECE vanilla.